 Customer support KPIs can vary depending on the organization and product, so it's essential to speak with the team to understand their goals.
 Here are some examples of common customer support KPIs I’ve encountered:

 - Increase customer satisfaction by helping customers effectively and efficiently

 - Create thorough help documentation that minimizes the number of customer support calls, emails

 Interestingly, customer support and account managers have similar goals to user researchers, such as customer satisfaction, customer lifetime value, and increasing retention and acquisition, which is why it is critical to align with these colleagues.

 Understand their history working with UXR

-Regardless of the team, it is essential to understand their previous experience with user research or any biases they hold.
+Regardless of the team, it's essential to understand their previous experience with user research or any biases they hold.
 The best way to learn this knowledge is by asking a lot of questions.